Afcon 2019: Kenya will make a comeback for the next tournament – Nick Mwendwa | Goal.com

 “We will not disappear from the big stage, we want to be a regular figure in the tournament and I can confidently tell you Kenya will be there come the next edition.

-“We are on a very good path, we have now made a team, we have made a set and we have a good collaboration with the government and our next step now is to qualify for Chan.
+“We are on a very good path, we have now made a good team, and we have created a good collaboration with the government and our next step now is to qualify for Chan.
 Let us try hard and qualify for the Chan.”

 Mwendwa also thanked the government for the support they accorded the team throughout the Afcon tournament.

-“I think we have done a good job, we set up to prepare a team, we worked very hard that we worked very hard to prepare a team, we managed one win but I am not happy to concede seven goals,” Mwendwa continued.
+“I think we have done a good job, we set up to prepare a team, we worked very hard to prepare the team, we managed one win but I am not happy to concede seven goals,” Mwendwa continued.

 “I don’t want to complain about the goals we conceded because we also lost two of our key players to injuries just before the tournament kicked off.
 It was a huge blow but we must now accept the outcome and focus ahead.